Nazi concentration camp badge: Distinguishing marks

-Later in the war (late 1944), to save cloth Jewish prisoners wore a yellow bar over a regular point-down triangle to indicate their status.
-For instance, regular Jews would wear a yellow bar over a red triangle while Jewish criminals would wear a yellow bar over a green triangle.
+From late 1944, to save cloth, Jewish prisoners wore a yellow bar over a regular point-down triangle to indicate their status.
+For instance, regular Jews would wear a yellow bar over a red triangle.
+Jewish criminals would wear a yellow bar over a green triangle.

 Special marks

-Many various markings and combinations existed.
-A prisoner would usually have at least two and possibly more than six.
+Many markings and combinations existed.
+A prisoner would usually have at least two, and possibly more than six.

-Limited preventative custody detainee (Befristete Vorbeugungshaft Häftling, or BV) was the term for general criminals (who wore green triangles with no special marks).
+Limited preventative custody detainee (Befristete Vorbeugungshaft Häftling, or BV) was the term for general criminals, who wore green triangles with no special marks.
 They originally were only supposed to be incarcerated at the camp until their term expired and then they would be released.
-However, when the war began they were confined indefinitely for its duration.
+When the war began, they were confined indefinitely for its duration.